5 Best Free AI YouTube Shorts Makers (Tested & Ranked)

 FlowShorts Team

-AI YouTube Shorts makers can generate complete videos from a text prompt or long-form video in minutes.
-The best part?
-Several of them are free.
+YouTube Shorts get over 70 billion daily views.
+AI video tools can now generate complete Shorts from a text prompt or long-form video in minutes, and several of them have free tiers.

 How We Tested